St. Patrick’s Day is on March 17 and all week there are Irish celebrations including Vancouver’s CelticFest, parties at pubs and other Irish events.

-St. Patrick’s Day takes place on a Tuesday in 2020.
-On that date the following event takes place:
+St. Patrick’s Day took place on a Tuesday in 2020.
+On that date the following events were going to take place:

 - Shamrocks and Shenanigans – Irish-themed improv theatre takes place at the Vancouver Theatre Sports Improv Centre on Granville Island at 7:30 pm.
 (CANCELLED)

 - Vancouver Welsh Men’s Choir – a concert by Vancouver’s largest all-male choir at the ACT Theatre in Maple Ridge.
 Tickets cost $15-30.
 (CANCELLED)

 - St. Patrick’s Day Festival – an all-day party at The Blarney Stone Pub starting at 10 am.
 Entertainment includes Celtic dancers, DJ music and bagpipers until 2 am.
 People under 19 are allowed in until 5 pm with a guardian.
 (CANCELLED)

 Most years there is also CelticFest Vancouver which features numerous events over the week of and weekends just before and after St. Patrick’s Day (i.e., March 17th).
 In 2019 a scaled-back version of CelticFest took place with a handful of events on March 15th to 17th as well as a number of dates in February.
 For more information about the festival check out CelticFest Vancouver.

 Looking for an Irish pub to celebrate the St. Patrick’s season at?
 Then click Vancouver Irish Pubs for some Celtic suds and fun.

 Click Spring Break in Metro Vancouver for ideas on things to do during the school break with your family, or North Shore Family Activities for adventure ideas and things to do in North and West Vancouver.